 If you’ve never lifted weights before, then you’re likely to develop blisters on the palm of your hands.
 Over time, these will turn into hardened callouses.

-Cheap gloves like the Ihuan neoprene’s (you can see the customer reviews here) will prevent this from happening.
+Cheap gloves like the Ihuan neoprene’s will prevent this from happening.

 I’ve shared the ultimate guide to doing dumbbell HIIT workouts.